pmacosta/putil/README.rst

 5. Write a unit test which shows that a bug was fixed or that a new feature or API works as expected.
 Run the package tests to ensure that the bug fix or new feature does not have adverse side effects.
 If possible achieve 100% code and branch coverage of the contribution.
-For a thorough code validation use the :bash:`pkg-validate.sh` script (see below).
-Alternatively `setuptools <https://bitbucket.org/pypa/setuptools>`_ can be used to run the package tests via `Tox`_:
+Thorough package validation can be done via `setuptools <https://bitbucket.org/pypa/setuptools>`_:

 	.. code-block:: bash